 The 279 rolled by Cory Chorpenning is tied for the 2nd-best game in league history!

 In this week's Tournament of Champions brackets: Steve Kiernan crushed Division 1, while nobody claimed victory in Division 2 (though Nik Domann came closest).
-Seth Gunderson dominated Division 3, and nobody claimed victory in Division 4 (though John Kroenke came closest).
-Finally, Jason Carpio (Division 2) topped this week's Interdivisional bracket.
-In terms of overall points: Steve Kiernan and Duncan Ferber top Division 1 in a tie; Nik Domann dominates Division 2; Jennifer Seefeldt and Seth Gunderson are both in the driver's seat (on each other's laps?) in Division 3 in a tie; and Travis Kleiner calls the shots for Division 4.
+Seth Gunderson shut down Division 3, and nobody claimed victory in Division 4 (though John Kroenke came closest).
+Finally, Jason Carpio (Division 2) won this week's Interdivisional bracket.
+In terms of overall points: Steve Kiernan and Duncan Ferber lead Division 1 in a tie; Nik Domann runs the show in Division 2; Jennifer Seefeldt and Seth Gunderson reign over Division 3 in a tie; and Travis Kleiner is in the driver's seat in Division 4.

 NEXT WEEK:

-- First, on lanes 19&20, 5th-place Sh!t, I Don't Know will share a couple of pitchers with 8th-place Split Happens (hcp 102).
+- First, on lanes 19&20, 5th-place Sh!t, I Don't Know will chill with 8th-place Split Happens (hcp 102).
 I Don't Know is expected to maintain their current strength as they win the series; while Split Happens are forecast to hold steady as they avoid getting swept.

-- Moving to lanes 21&22, 4th-place Cannonbelt Run will match wits with 3rd-place Dios Mios (hcp 12).
+- Moving to lanes 21&22, 4th-place Cannonbelt Run will test their mettle against 3rd-place Dios Mios (hcp 12).
 Cannonbelt might maintain their current strength as they win the series; while Dios Mios ought to hold steady as they avoid getting swept.

-- Then, over on lanes 23&24, 6th-place The GameCox will socialize with 10th-place Seriously Handicapped (hcp 71).
+- Then, over on lanes 23&24, 6th-place The GameCox will battle 10th-place Seriously Handicapped (hcp 71).
 The GameCox will likely maintain their current strength as they sweep the series; while the Handicapped will probably hold steady as they endure a rough night.

-- Next up, on lanes 25&26, 7th-place Ebowla (hcp 37) will spend some quality time with 9th-place Your Mom.
+- Next up, on lanes 25&26, 7th-place Ebowla (hcp 37) will roll against 9th-place Your Mom.
 Ebowla might perform well and sweep the series; while Your Mom ought to hold steady as they endure a rough night.

-- Finally, on lanes 27&28, 1st-place Seefeldt the Glasscock will challenge 2nd-place Bad Newz Kennels (hcp 71).
+- Finally, on lanes 27&28, 1st-place Seefeldt the Glasscock will match wits with 2nd-place Bad Newz Kennels (hcp 71).
 The Glasscock is predicted to roll a little low and lose the series but avoid getting swept; while the Kennels are anticipated to raise their average while they enjoy their victories.

 |